qpdf/qpdf/README.md

 When building qpdf from a pristine checkout from version control, documentation and automatically generated files are not present.
-Building on Windows from a pristine checkout is not guaranteed to work because of issues running autoconf; see README-windows.txt for how to handle this.
+Building on Windows from a pristine checkout is not guaranteed to work because of issues running autoconf; see README-windows.md for how to handle this.
 For UNIX and UNIX-like systems, you must have some addditional tools installed to build from the source repository.
 To do this, you should run